 Stracotto starts out by searing a whole beef pot roast.
 After it simmers in beef broth it’s removed from the pot and sliced into pieces.
 An alternative time saving step is to leave the roast whole after simmering in broth and proceed simmering the roast and tomato sauce in the oven as the recipe directs you.

 Here’s what that looks like.
 I used red peppers instead of green this time:

-- Place a large saucepan or adult Dutch oven over high heat.
+- Place a large saucepan or Dutch oven over high heat.

 - Add 3 tablespoons olive oil and swirl around

 - Add a 3 and 1/2 pound beef chuck roast.

 - Keep over medium high heat and brown on one side.
 Don’t touch or try to turn it until it’s deeply browned, about 10 minutes each side.

 - Once it’s crusty brown, 10 minutes, turn it over and brown the other sides

 - After it’s browned, remove beef to a plate and set aside.

 - Add to the same saucepan: